 The Organisation recognises a financial liability in its statement of financial position when it becomes a party to the contractual provisions of the instrument.
 The Organisation's financial liabilities, other than derivative contracts, are classified as financial liabilities measured at amortised cost, i.e. not at fair value through profit or loss under IFRS 9.
-Financial liabilities not at fair value through profit or loss are recognised initially at fair value, being the fair value of consideration received, net of transaction costs that are directly attributable to the acquisition or the issue of the financial liability.
+Financial liabilities not at fair value through profit or loss that are directly attributable to the acquisition or the issue of the financial liability.
 These liabilities are subsequently measured at amortised cost.
 The Organisation derecognises a financial liability from its statement of financial position when the obligation specified in the contract or arrangement is discharged, is cancelled or expires.